verbose/verb/README.md

 - Include templates from locally installed npm packages with the `{%= include() %}` helper
 - Include templates from your project's `docs/` directory with the `{%= docs() %}` helper
 - Change the templates directory for either helper by passing a `cwd` to the helper: example: `{%= docs("foo", {cwd: ''}) %}`

-- Generate API docs from code comments (this couldn't be easier!)
-- Add a [.verb.md](#verbmd) markdown template to your project, and verb will build your readme using data from package.json.
-- If you need more, create a [verbfile.js](#verbfile.js)!
-Verb can complex documentation too, including multi-page TOCs, cross-reference links, auto-generated links to dependencies and so on.
-- Verb can run any [gulp](https://github.com/gulpjs/gulp) plugin
-- Verb is built on top of [Template](https://github.com/jonschlinkert/template).
-All of Template's methods are exposed on the API.
-- You can get by with a simple `.verb.md` markdown template, or do things like add layouts, pages, partials, helpers, register a template engine, load data or use a `.transform()` or two to modify that data at runtime.

 ## Install with [npm](npmjs.org)